papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 The project consists of notebooks, each focusing on a specific phase of the workflow:

-01 - Introduction – Overview of the problem and objectives.
+01 - Introduction – Overview of the problem and objectives - Understanding the data
 02 - Basic EDA – Data exploration, class distribution, feature analysis.
 03 - Logistic Regression Essentials – Theoretical background on multinomial logistic regression.
 04 - Standard Logistic Regression – Baseline model without imbalance handling.